 - Tuesdays, 6:30-9:00, Casa de Luz, Toomey Road, Austin, 78704 (David Nayer)

-- We request $10 for Mondays and Tuesdays and $20 for Sundays to support coaches and couches.
-We want to include everyone, please ask if you need support.
+- We request $20 for all groups to support coaches and couches.
+We want to include everyone, so if money is an issue, please ask for support.

 - We celebrate our vegan household and invite you to bring plant-based snacks- or take care of your own waste stream.